 The Executive MBA is an intense programme that requires total commitment from its participants.
 The admissions committee places particulare emphasis on each applicant`s academic qualifications, motivation, professional experience and maturity.

 Applications are accepted on a rolling admission basis, and reviewed by an admission committee.
 Qualifying applicants are invited for an interview.

 The tuition fee is NOK 450 000 (divided into three installments).
 Study materials are included.
 The tuition fee does not included travel expenses (flights and accommodation)

-There is no quota scholarship available for this programme.
-As this is a part time course, a tourist visa is sufficient.
+As this is a part time programme, you can only apply for a tourist visa.
 If you are eligible for financial support from the Norwegian State Educational Loan Fund, the EMBA is a supported programme.
 Please see their website for more information.
 Please note that we are unable to assist you with queries related to the Norwegian State Educational Loan Fund.